wearebase/base-gulp-framework/README.md

 Build commands are inside arrays, so you can add multiple 'groups' to allow the builds to run multiple times in different parts of your app.

+## Configuration
+The configuration file has been carefully designed to help with potential changes and different projects.

+* If you leave out the `styles` or `javascript` configs, those tasks won't exist.
+* The `styles` and `javascript` configs are in arrays, allowing you to add multiple groups of configs which will run a task on multiple groups of files.
+* You can define your own [Browserslist](https://github.com/ai/browserslist) and browsers you support.
+* Customise your includePaths for Sass

 ## Adding your own tasks
 Then you can add your own tasks at the bottom of your `gulpfile.js` if you need them.
 If you add a task that is named the same as one already in this module, gulp will use _your_ task only.